CKs-Technology-News/PrivacyTools/README.md

 - [Sismics Reader](https://www.sismics.com/reader/) – Simple and effective RSS Reader.
 - [Stringer](https://github.com/swanson/stringer) – Simple reader with the ability to run it at your hosting provider or for free at e.g. heroky.
 - [Snownews](https://github.com/kouya/snownews) – A command-line RSS feed reader.
 It runs on everything Unix.
-- [Thunderbird](https://www.thunderbird.net/) – Thunderbird also includes a chat as well as an RSS reader.
+- [Thunderbird](https://www.thunderbird.net/) – Thunderbird includes a chat as well as an RSS and ATOM reader.
 - [Weloverss](https://weloverss.com/) – Another Web RSS-Reader.

 ### [Mobile RSS and Atom Reader](#mobile-rss-and-atom-reader)
 - [Flym](https://f-droid.org/packages/net.frju.flym) – A simple, modern, totally free (no ads) and open source project which keeps you inform by fetching your websites/blogs and is playing them in a mobile-optimized way.